 must enroll in the course again the following semester in order to receive credit.

-no quality point value.
-However, "W" grades can affect your continued Lottery Scholarship
+A "W" does not affect your GPA.
+However, "W" grades can affect your continued Lottery

-eligibility since they count in the total number of hours allowed under the scholarship.
+Scholarship eligibility since they count toward the number of attempted hours allowed

 under the scholarship.
 Please read "Lottery Scholarships (Undergraduates Only)" above.